Roblor15/SecureFace/README.md

 $ python3 train_model.py
 ```

 When the training is complete, the file `encoding.pickle` will be created.
-This file will be used by the recognition script to recognize faces in images.
+This file will be used to recognize faces.

 Now you need to compile the `server_rec.c` and `server_video.c` files: